Chetana-Bhanarkar/Bootcoding-DSA/README.md

  3) The last node of a linked list has the reference(link) as NULL.

-## How to create new linked list :
+## How to create new linked list in JAVASCRIPT :

 ```